 Austin – Austin Ghost Tours

 This 90-minute tour of downtown Austin covers about one mile.
-Tours are offered every weekend year round, and dogs are welcome on these family-friendly tours.
+Tours are offered every weekend year round, and dogs are welcome on of these family-friendly tours.

 San Antonio – Alamo City Ghost Tour